girishg4t/TDD-samples/README.md

 dequeue()	This function defines the operation for removing an element from queue.
 Front	Front is used to get the front data item from a queue.
 Rear	Rear is used to get the last item from a queue.

+## Reverse Queue
+use the above create queue for below problem statement

+Reverse queue using empty queue